trueplan/forecast/.changeset/large-buckets-camp.md

 "@trueplan/forecast-components": major
 ---

 [select] updates Select, Option, and OptionGroup to use Select from ariakit.
-Breaking change with OptionGroup removes the label prop, should now use OptionGroupLabel component as a child
+BREAKING CHANGE: Removed label prop from OptionGroup, use OptionGroupLabel component as a child instead